Calorique

 • Daily total: 170 g protein across 5 feedings (3-4 hour intervals)

-The key principle is spacing protein feedings 3 to 5 hours apart to allow MPS to fully rise, peak, and return to baseline between meals.
-This creates 4 to 5 distinct MPS spikes per day rather than 2 to 3 larger ones with irregular spacing.
-Calculate your specific daily targets using our protein calculator and then divide by 4 to 5 meals.
+The key principle is simple: avoid putting most of your protein into one meal if a more even distribution is easy.
+Protein feedings every 3 to 5 hours are a practical default, but adherence matters more than perfect spacing.
+Calculate your specific daily targets using our protein calculator and then divide by 3 to 5 meals.
 For a complete macronutrient breakdown including carbohydrates and fats, use our macro calculator.

 Daily Total Protein Still Matters Most

-Think of protein timing as the final 10 to 15 percent of optimization after you have already nailed the fundamentals: training with sufficient volume and intensity, consuming adequate total protein, eating in a slight calorie surplus (or at maintenance for body recomposition), and getting 7 to 9 hours of sleep.
-If your total daily protein intake is low (under 1.2 g/kg), no amount of timing optimization will compensate.
-But once your daily intake is dialed in, distributing that protein evenly across 4 to 5 meals with attention to pre-workout, post-workout, and pre-sleep feedings can provide an additional edge for hypertrophy.
+Think of protein timing as a way to make the fundamentals easier: progressive training, enough total protein, enough calories for your goal, and sufficient sleep.
+If your total daily protein intake is low, no amount of timing optimization will compensate.
+Once your daily intake is dialed in, distributing protein across 3 to 5 meals and using pre-workout, post-workout, or pre-sleep feedings can make the plan easier to execute.

 Frequently Asked Questions